1fish2/BBQTimer/README.md

 * Follow system theme colors?
 * Add the alarm feature.
 On the main activity?
 Use, replace, or remove the Settings menu.
 * Display a notification for the alarms so people can tell why it beeped.
-* I18N: Tenths of a second needs a localized decimal separator.
 * L10N.
 * Accessibility.